Cleveland Clinic logo

 A note from Cleveland Clinic

-Don’t delay scheduling a provider visit if you notice a change in one or both testicles.
-Most people would rather avoid or postpone exams that involve close inspection of their genitals.
-When it comes to cancer, though, timing is essential.
-Depending on your cancer type, early treatment can cure testicular cancer.
+Don’t delay scheduling a visit with a healthcare provider if you notice a change in one or both testicles.
+Many would rather avoid exams that involve close inspection of their genitals.
+But when it comes to cancer, timing is essential.
+Early treatment can usually cure testicular cancer.
+This is why it’s important to see a provider ASAP.

 Learn more about the Health Library and our editorial process.